imyangmo/notionpaper/README.md

 ## Update Notes
-**2023.7.10**
- - OPTI: Rewrote the default theme by using DaisyUI, now it looks much better now.
+**2023.7.30**
+ - OPTI: Removed `NOTION_VERSION` and `NOTION_API_BASE_URL` from environment variable
+ - OPTI: Used dynamic import feature by Vite so that Notionpaper can read customized theme path now by setting environmental variable `THEME`

 Notes histories see [here](./UpdateNotes.md).